 Working together, with each patient in this way allows internal conflicts both hidden and obvious to be reconciled and integrated, and this allows the natural resilience and healing capacities of each patient to act to their fullest potential.”

 In addition to formal training as an Osteopath, Yan has spent over seventeen years training in depth in Qigong and Meditation, learning to directly experience how the physical body is affected by its qi (energy) and by the qi of thoughts and emotions.
 Through this experience of working directly with the body, emotions and thoughts, Yan has developed an integrated, holistic approach which enables him to best understand each patient as an individual and support their needs.

-Yan has particular interests in long-standing and complex conditions, including severe physical trauma, and the effects of psycho-emotional factors, including chronic stress and distress of any kind, on the body’s natural healing capacity.
+Yan has particular interest and experience in the treatment of long-standing and complex conditions, including severe physical trauma, and the effects of psycho-emotional trauma and chronic stress, on the body’s natural healing capacity.